Grey-PHOENIX001/Reverse-Proxy/README.md

 ### Step 4: Deploy the Stack

 - Ensure to change the domain name with your obtained public domain and forward System IP with 443 port (Not the docker IP, its your host system IP) to your static IP.
-- Also create a directory certs in the path mentioned in config and add your ssl certificates there
+- Also create a directory certs in the path mentioned in config and add your ssl certificates there.

 Start the containers using Docker Compose: